mr-bt/manager.README/README.md

 Keep me informed about potential employee departures before they happen.

 If your team norms differ from the company's, be clear about it.
-Differing norms are acceptable, provided they align with the company's and our team's core values.
+Varying norms are acceptable, provided they align with the company's and our team's core values.

-Share your team management system with me, particularly if it deviates from the broader organisation.
+Share your team management system with me, notably if it deviates from the broader organisation.
 This includes your approach to communicating vision, setting goals, fostering engagement, and any unique practices specific to your team.

 ### Hiring Your Team

 As a manager, one of your most crucial roles is to recruit top-tier talent.
-I encourage you to collaborate with me on your new hires, especially those who will be reporting directly to you.
-While the final decision is yours, I do hold veto power, which I will exercise judiciously.
+I encourage you to collaborate with me on your new hires, especially those reporting directly to you.
+While the final decision is yours, I hold veto power, which I will exercise judiciously.
 Expect more involvement from me in your first hire than in subsequent hires.

 ### Delivery Update